Voice Recognition

 announcements

 Good Morning, Raiders!
-Today is Friday, February 21st
+Today is Friday, April 25

-7th grade boys are in choir today
+7th grade girls are in choir today.

 Have a great day, Raiders!